 top of page

-So you've probably been to a wedding and noticed photographers using flashes on top of there camera, this is to help to add a little extra bit of light when taking portraits.
-Light is probably the most important part of photography!
-However where possible natural light is best as its so powerful and versatile tool for us photographers.
-Understanding how we use it on your special day can significantly enhance your photos.
+You may have noticed photographers using flashes on their cameras at weddings.
+This is done to add a bit of extra light when taking portraits.
+However, natural light is often the most important aspect of photography.
+It is a powerful and versatile tool for photographers.
+Understanding how to use natural light on your special day can significantly enhance your photos.

-Here’s the most common types of natural light ill use while capturing your wedding photos
+Here are the most common types of natural light I will use while capturing your wedding photos.

 1. Golden Hour

-The golden hours, shortly after sunrise and before sunset, in most wedding it would be before sunset.
-Golden hour provides the most flattering light for photography.
-The soft, warm light during these times reduces harsh shadows and highlights, creating a beautiful, natural glow.
-Plan your shoots around these times to capture stunning images.
+The golden hour occurs shortly after sunrise and just before sunset.
+Most weddings will have photos taken during the golden hour before sunset.
+This time provides the most flattering light for photography.
+The soft, warm light reduces harsh shadows and highlights, creating a beautiful, natural glow.
+Plan your shoots around this time to capture stunning images.

 back lit golden hour natural light during the couple shot